OSafwat/Semester-4-Game/ProjectSkeleton.md

 - **Package**: `game.engine`
 - **Type**: Class
 - **Description**: This class represents the main controller for the game.
+It extends the `GameController` class.

 #### Methods: